denten-papers/unfinished-book/main.md

 material differences, we are able to recognize similarities across media in content conceived in purely symbolic, second-order structural terms.
-The paragraphs of Virginia's Wolf's *To the Lighthouse* follow the same sequence on paper and on screen, although on a hard drive, they might be stored in a completely non-sequential, fragmented patches of data (and this in contrast to the orderly procession of paragraphs on a page).
+The paragraphs of Virginia's Wolf's *To the Lighthouse* follow the same sequence on paper and on screen, although on a hard drive, they might be stored in a completely non-sequential, fragmented patches of data (and that in contrast to the orderly procession of paragraphs on a page).
 Books "take shape in the mind of the reader," where "they are recreated and set up where the mind's eye can rest on them."
 A book can never be embodied fully as a mental structure in other words, the interpretive gaze